conorcarrion/multinational-retail-data-centralisation/README.md

 I had 6 datasets to explore, clean and reformat before uploading them to my postgres database for analysis: User info, credit card details, datetime events, product info, store details and finally the orders table which would be the centre table linking to the others in a star schema.

-#### User table
+#### User details

-As the user data was in an AWS RDS server, I could connect to it directly with pgadmin.
-This allows me to use SQL queries to have a look at the legacy_users data and decide what cleaning steps are necessary.
+As the user details data was in an AWS RDS server, I could connect to it directly with pgadmin.
+This allowed me to use SQL queries to have a look at the legacy_users data and decide what cleaning steps are necessary.

 ```sql